Lightspeed-backed WorkOS launches to help startup services become enterprise-ready – TechCrunch

 WorkOS, which is launching out of stealth with seed funding from Lightspeed Venture Partners and others, is building a toolkit to help startups meet the requirements for bringing on enterprise clients.
 The company aims to get startups set up with an API for single sign-on, directory sync, audit trails, role-based access controls and other key services.

-As more startups look to approach enterprise from a bottom-up capacity and focus on creating individual use cases, quickly meeting IT administrators expectations can become a shortcut to higher margin customers.
+As more startups look to approach enterprise from a bottom-up capacity and focus on creating individual use cases, quickly meeting IT administrators’ expectations can become a shortcut to higher-margin customers.
 The inspiration for WorkOS came from its founder’s previous email startup, which tried to make a play for enterprise adoption and clients but couldn’t cross what he calls “the enterprise chasm.”

 “The feedback I got was, this is a great app but we can’t buy this as a company because you’re not enterprise-ready,” CEO Michael Grinich told TechCrunch in an interview.
 “Even if you focus on the end user experience, there’s a different buyer at the end of that tunnel with a different set of needs.”